AlessandroBonomo28/AutoDocs/README.md

 ![wordart](https://github.com/AlessandroBonomo28/AutoDocs/assets/75626033/5ff436cb-e356-45c6-81ff-ac3823085d9a)

 Automatic tool for work documentation and reporting with [Obsidian Notebook](https://obsidian.md/).
 This tool can process your daily software work notes on obsidian and generate a quick latex report and git commit summary.
 In order to start you have to simply:
-- Configure env vars (OpenAI api key, Obsidian vault path and output language)
+- Configure `.env` file and set your OpenAI api key
+- config path of your vault inside the `config.json`
 - Run Autodocs
 - Write a note on obsidian and name it for example "My programming note"
 - Autodocs will ask for the **note name**.
 Insert "My programming note" and then wait for the generation